overviewer/Minecraft-Overviewer/README.rst

 * PIL (Python Imaging Library) <http://www.pythonware.com/products/pil/>
 * Numpy <http://scipy.org/Download>

-I developed and tested this on Linux.
-It has been reported to work on Windows and Mac, but if something doesn't, let me know.
+I develop and test this on Linux, but need help testing it on Windows and Mac.
+If something doesn't work, let me know.

 Using the Google Map Tile Generator
 ===================================